frankj-rpi/fairness-metrics-ontology/README.md

 Latest Version (https://purl.org/twc/fmo): This PURL will always point to the most up-to-date version of FMO.
 The (https://purl.org/heals/fmo) PURL points to the same location.

-2023-06-17—FMO-R (https://purl.org/twc/fmo/1.0.0): This is the canonical PURL for FMO-R, the Fairness Metrics Ontology for Regression and Machine Learning, as described in the paper FMO-R: An Ontology for Reasoning about Fairness in Regression and Machine Learning (*publication pending*).
+2023-06-17—FMO-R (https://purl.org/twc/fmo/1.0.0): This is the canonical PURL for FMO-R, the Fairness Metrics Ontology for Regression and Machine Learning, as described in the paper FMO-R: An Ontology for Reasoning about Fairness in Regression and Machine Learning (*pending*).
 Note that FMO-R also includes concepts relating to classification, and a partial coverage of concepts relating to clustering.

 2023-05-09—FMO-R (https://purl.org/heals/fmo/1.0.0): This is an earlier PURL for FMO-R, the Fairness Metrics Ontology for Regression and Machine Learning, and points to an earlier release of FMO-R. It includes regression, clustering, and related ML concepts, but has been deprecated in favor of the 2023-06-17 release.